- Reference Number: HEY-026/2018

 What can I expect when I go home?

 You may continue to feel tender around your wounds for some time after you go home.
 The amount of discomfort experienced varies between individuals, you can expect to feel some discomfort for up to 3 months after your operation.
-You will be given painkillers to take home and you will need to see your GP for further prescriptions.
-Continue to take your painkillers on a regular basis, especially in the first week after discharge.
+You will be given pain relief medication to take home and you will need to see your GP for further prescriptions.
+Continue to take your pain relief medication on a regular basis, especially in the first week after discharge.
 When you feel ready, reduce them gradually over a number of days.

 It is important to continue the exercises taught by the physiotherapist regularly once you are at home and you must avoid heavy lifting or strenuous exercise for at least 8 weeks.
 This allows the wounds to heal properly.
 It is important to try and develop a routine and take gentle exercise like short walks.
 It takes up to 6 months to recover fully from this operation, so build up to normal activities in your own time.